andrewthecope/TheCope/posts/2017/8/26/post.md

 Watch extensions for metronome apps do exist, so first things first, I'm going to check them out.

 I'll be back.

+Update: 2:34pm

+Well crap.
+Some app reviews seem to indicate that the metronome watch apps don't work when the watch screen is off.
+I'd imagine that this is a limitation of watchOS.
+For battery saving, I'd assume.

+I'll look for a workaround.
+Maybe this has changed in watchOS 4?
+Maybe there's some hack I can devise?

+Off I go on a journey to save the Blitz.